itxos/itxos/README.md

-# Hello, I'm Kurt
+# 👋  Hi, I'm Kurt
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I help real estate and retail businesses turn messy, fragmented data into crystal-clear insights — securely and at scale.
-From pipelines to dashboards, I build smart data infrastructure that just works — whether you're tracking customer behavior, optimizing assets, or managing risk.
+CTI Engineer for the Frontlines of Manufacturing Defense I help Managed Security Providers and vCISOs turn fragmented cyber signals into strategic advantage.
+Whether you’re defending OT assets, securing industrial networks, or automating compliance, I design CTI workflows that just work — fast, scalable, and secure.

 🚀 Let’s build your competitive edge with better data.

 ## 🔎 Our Mission

-At ITXOS, we bridge the gap between raw data and real-world decisions.
-We empower property managers, brokers, retailers, and analysts with the tools to see more, do more, and risk less — with cloud-native, secure data workflows.
+Turn raw threat data into decisive action — for the defenders of critical industry.
+At ITXOS, we build custom cyber threat intelligence pipelines and cloud-first detection platforms for those responsible for securing manufacturing at scale.
+The mission?
+Faster decisions.
+Fewer breaches.
+Zero noise.

-## 💼 What We Do
+## 💼 What We Build for CTI Ops

-We design and deploy custom data platforms tailored to your business.

-✅ Real-Time Analytics – See what’s happening across properties or stores, now.<br>
+Tailored cyber data infrastructure built with real-world defense in mind.

+✅ Threat Signal Engineering – Clean, normalize, and enrich indicators from logs, sensors, and endpoints

-✅ Cloud Data Pipelines – Automated, scalable pipelines using AWS, Azure, or hybrid systems.<br>
+✅ Cloud-native CTI Pipelines – Scalable collection and automation using AWS, Azure & hybrid stacks

-✅ Secure Data Infrastructure – SOC-ready environments and cybersecurity best practices baked in.<br>
+✅ Manufacturing-Aware Dashboards – Real-time OT/IT visibility with zero clutter

+✅ SOC-Ready Integrations – Detection rules, playbooks, and alerting flows built to plug in fast

+✅ Risk-Aware Scoring Models – Prioritize the vulnerabilities that matter

-✅ Retail Intelligence – Track sales, behavior, and trends with precision.<br>
+✅ Compliance Intelligence – Auto-map findings to frameworks like NIST, ISO 27001, and CMMC
-✅ Property Insights – Monitor occupancy, pricing, and performance at scale.<br>
-✅ Custom Dashboards – Actionable visuals, not just spreadsheets.

 ## 🔬 Featured Labs & Projects

+Where ideas become field-tested CTI solutions for defenders in manufacturing:

-🛡️ SOC Automation Lab – Built a fully automated log detection and alert system using Python + ELK.<br>
+🛡️ SOC Automation for OT – Python + ELK stack for autonomous log detection in mixed IT/OT environments

-📊 Retail Data Insights Dashboard – Real-time analytics dashboard from raw transactional data.<br>
-🌐 Cloud Security Lab (AWS & Azure) – Simulated cloud environments with risk scoring + policy enforcement.<br>
+🌐 Simulated Cloud Attacks Lab – Threat modeling in AWS & Azure with policy enforcement

+🧠 Industrial Risk Scoring Engine – Map threats to asset-criticality across production lines

 🧠 GRC Risk Lab – Cyber risk scoring model for compliance-driven industries.<br>